-In January 2009, the Basel Committee proposed to reconsider regulatory capital standards, supervisory and risk-management requirements and additional disclosures to further strengthen the Basel II framework in response to the worldwide economic downturn.
-In December 2009, the Basel Committee released two consultative documents proposing significant changes to bank capital, leverage and liquidity requirements to enhance the Basel II framework which had not yet been fully implemented internationally and even less so in the United States.
-The G-20 endorsed the reform package, referred to as Basel III, and proposed phase in timelines in November 2010.
+In December 2009, the Basel Committee released two consultative documents proposing significant changes to bank capital, leverage, and liquidity requirements in response to the economic downturn to enhance the Basel II framework which had not yet been fully implemented internationally and even less so in the United States.
+The Group of Twenty Finance Ministers and Central Bank Governors (commonly referred to as the G-20), including the United States, endorsed the reform package, referred to as Basel III, and proposed phase in timelines in November 2010.
 Basel III provides for increases in the minimum Tier 1 common equity ratio and the minimum requirement for the Tier 1 capital ratio.
-Basel III additionally includes a "capital conservation buffer" on top of the minimum required countercyclical buffer percentage to be implemented according to a particular nation's circumstances.
+Basel III additionally includes a "capital conservation buffer" on top of the minimum requirement designed to absorb losses in periods of financial and economic distress; and an additional required countercyclical buffer percentage to be implemented according to a particular nation's circumstances.
 These capital requirements are further supplemented under Basel III by a non-risk-based leverage ratio.
-Basel III also reaffirms the Basel Committee's intention to introduce higher capital requirements on securitization and trading activities at the end of 2011.
+Basel III also reaffirms the Basel Committee's intention to introduce higher capital requirements on securitization and trading activities.